-We consider that the risk of human rights abuses occurring in our first-tier supply chain is low as most of our major vendors are large, market-leading organisations.
+We consider that the risk of human rights abuses occurring in our first-tier supply chain is low because most of our major vendors are large, market-leading organisations.
 However, we recognise that there is a relatively high risk of impacts occurring past tier 1, given the convoluted nature of information technology equipment supply chains and the geographies involved.

-In addition to our onboarding due diligence process, in financial year 2023/24, we designed and deployed a detailed sustainability questionnaire via a third party cloud-based platform, with the intention of surveying our largest vendors across a number of topics including labour and human rights.
+In financial year 2023/24, we designed and deployed a detailed sustainability questionnaire via a third party cloud-based platform, with the intention of surveying our largest vendors across a number of topics including labour and human rights.

-From a labour and human rights standpoint, we asked 28 questions across the following sub-sections:
+From a labour and human rights standpoint, we asked 28 questions across the following subsections: